 Yeats also speaks about Augusta Gregory.
 She was an important figure in his life, and the death of her son inspired some of its most famous poems.
 These include ‘An Irish Airman Foresees His Death’ and ‘In Memory of Major Robert Gregory’.

 Lastly in the third stanza, Yeats mentions Hazel Lavery, who was a painter and wife to portrait artist Sir John Lavery.
 Her life and death are depicted in a museum “as though some ballad singer has sung at all”.

 But where is the brush that could show anything

 And I am in despair that time may bring

 Approved patterns of women or of men

 But not that selfsame excellence again.

-In the fourth stanza of ‘The Municipal Gallery Revisited’ the speaker comes back around to Augusta Gregory.
+In the fourth stanza of ‘The Municipal Gallery Revisited,’ the speaker comes back around to Augusta Gregory.
 She is depicted in a portrait by the painter Mancini.
-Another friend of Yeats’ who, John Synge (mentioned in the poem ‘In Memory of Major Robert Gregory’ as well), said was “the greatest since Rembrandt”.
+Another friend of Yeats’, John Synge (mentioned in the poem ‘In Memory of Major Robert Gregory’ as well), said was “the greatest since Rembrandt”.

 My mediaeval knees lack health until they bend,